puggui/ViMo/README.md

 # ViMo
-Vimo is an online retail store for vintage movie rentals.
+ViMo is an online retail store for vintage movie rentals.
 ## Run it locally
 1. Create a cloudinary account to get an API key and secret code
 2. Create an sql database with the ``` movieapp.sql ``` file